How to find grants and home loans for teachers

 The Good Neighbor Next Door program helps law enforcement officers, firefighters, and EMTs, as well as educators.
 The U.S. Department of Housing and Urban Development (HUD) runs the program.
 So you know you can trust it.

-For educators looking to explore more mortgage options for teachers, or to find eligible properties in your area that qualify for this program, use HUD’s look-up tool.
+For educators looking to explore more teacher mortgage programs, or to find eligible properties in your area that qualify for this program, use HUD’s look-up tool.

 2. Teacher Next Door Program